Chanel Chance: Chance Eau Tendre

-Chance Eau Tendre, concentration of which is ‘eau de toilette’, was first launched in 2010.
+Chance Eau Tendre, concentration of which is 'eau de toilette', was first launched in 2010.
 It is a floral scent, top notes of which are based on grapefruit and quince; iris absolute and hyacinth are included in the heart notes; the base notes consist of amber, white musk, cedar wood.

 In 2019 Chanel launched a new fragrance - Chance Eau Tendre Eau de Parfum.
-A new ‘Chance’ was created by Olivier Polge, the son of Jacques Polge.
+A new 'Chance' was created by Olivier Polge, the son of Jacques Polge.
 The new version of the fragrance is more intense and feminine.
 The floral heart is formed by exotic absolute jasmine, rose essence and creamy musk.
 It is also complemented by grapefruit and quince notes.

 Chance Eau Vive

-This floral scent with ‘eau de toilette’ concentration was released in 2015.
+This floral scent with 'eau de toilette' concentration was released in 2015.
 It was created by perfumer Olivier Polge.
 The top notes of Chance Eau Vive are composed of grapefruit and orange, the heart notes – jasmine and musk, the base notes - vetiver, cedar, iris.

+Chance Eau Splendide

+Created by Chanel’s master perfumer Olivier Polge, this fragrance embodies a more fruity tone, playing on notes of raspberry accord, rose geranium and amber.